javier123454321/blog/src/blog/why-you-should-hire-me-sudowrite.md

 I also built Valorize, a company to launch your own tokens on Ethereum.
 I worked on it for a few years, wrote some articles that landed on the first page of Google when you searched for gas optimizations, and designed some cool primitives for artists to get paid royalties on the NFTs they were creating.
 The story of how I left is another few pages.

-Oh — I've also built a residential house, redesigned a manual to help thousands of volunteers build 180 emergency relief shelters, built a tool for surfacing learning resources, a tool for transcribing music by ear, a company for selling pictures to people in restaurants that reached $5,000 MRR, and my own CMS on top of Eleventy, apparently.
+Oh — I've also built a residential house, redesigned a manual to help thousands of volunteers build 180 emergency relief shelters, built a tool for surfacing learning resources, a tool for transcribing music by ear, a company for selling pictures to people in restaurants that reached $5,000 MRR, and my own CMS on top of Eleventy.<a name="ref2"></a>[<sup>2</sup>](#note2)

 ## The Last Chapter